Create a Yates account today!

 Enter the email address associated with your account, and we'll email you a new password.

-Summer pruning roses refreshes and reinvigorates the plants and they will respond in a matter of weeks, putting on new growth, ready for another flush of flowers.
+Summer pruning roses refreshes and reinvigorates the plants; they will respond in a matter of weeks, putting on new growth, ready for another flush of flowers.
 In fact, you can time rose re-blooming if you have a special event coming up, as they’ll flower again around 6 – 7 weeks after pruning.

-If your new rose is being planted out in the garden, enrich the soil in the planting hole with some Yates Thrive Natural Blood & Bone, which will encourage the rose to develop a strong healthy root system and gently feed the rose as it establishes.
+If your new rose is being planted out into the garden, enrich the soil in the planting hole with some Yates Thrive Natural Blood & Bone, which will encourage the rose to develop a strong healthy root system and gently feed the rose as it establishes.

 Share